ariharasudhanm/Visualize-Lynx-master/README.md

 This a *matlab* script to Visualize forward kinematics of the lynx robot arm.

-TO read more about LYNX robot arm (AL5A) see {https://www.robotshop.com/en/lynxmotion-al5d-pltw-robotic-arm-kit.html}
+TO read more about LYNX robot arm (AL5A).

 RUN the script *animate_lynx.m* in the Visualize-Lynx directory.